 The boots are heavy, and if they're Alpensole Gripwalk boots, they offer excellent maneuverability and power transmission.
 There are a variety of binding combinations you can create.
 If you're looking for a more solid walking style, you can go for the Pintec type, or if you're looking for a more manly setup, you can go for the cool "Marker Duke + Dukept" or "Marker Jester + Daymaker" setup

-if you want to add strength to your feet in addition to the flexibility of the ski, you can choose a frame binding like the "MARKER DUKE."
-The feel of the ski changes considerably depending on the binding you use, so it's a good idea to take the change in flex into consideration when making your choice!
+but if you want to add strength to the flex of the skis under your feet, you can choose frame bindings like "MARKER DUKE".
+The feel of the skis changes considerably depending on the bindings you install, so it's a good idea to choose while also considering the change in flex!

 DYNAFIT|ST ROTATION 12